 Southwest Contemporary magazine and MOCA Tucson present a lively panel discussion and open Q+A exploring the current state of art criticism and art writing in Arizona and the greater Southwest region.

 Art and cultural criticism can play many roles within the arts ecosystem and beyond.
-We’ll discuss how critical discourse constructively serves artists, institutions, and the general public; how it propels creative work forward; and what is at stake within the unique cultural environment of the Southwest region.
-We’ll also speak to the challenges and opportunities for arts writing to advance the arts, support critical thinking more broadly, and resist the almighty algorithm.
+We discussed how critical discourse constructively serves artists, institutions, and the general public; how it propels creative work forward; and what is at stake within the unique cultural environment of the Southwest region.
+We also spoke to the challenges and opportunities for arts writing to advance the arts, support critical thinking more broadly, and resist the almighty algorithm.

 Critical Commons Denver